 4 tablespoons honey

-2- 4 tablespoons chopped chipotle chiles in adobo sauce (depending on how spicy you want the sauce – i used 4 tablespoons + it packed a spicy punch.
+2- 4 tablespoons chopped chipotle chiles in adobo sauce (depending on how spicy you want the sauce – I used 4 tablespoons + it packed a spicy punch.
 For a less-spicy version, use 2 tablespoons.)

 2 tablespoons cider vinegar